project-gemmi/gemmi/docs/cif-parser.rst

 ---------------

 The next thing is how we store the data read from file.
-We decided rely on the C++ standard library where we can.
+We decided to rely on the C++ standard library where we can.

 Generally, storage of such data involves (in C++ terms) some containers and a union/variant type for storing values of mixed types.